pysam-developers/pysam/doc/usage.rst

 Working with VCF/BCF formatted files
 ====================================

-To iterate through a VCF/BCF formatted file tabular file use :class:`~pysam.VariantFile`::
+To iterate through a VCF/BCF formatted file use :class:`~pysam.VariantFile`::

    from pysam import VariantFile